 - Monitor privileged users.
 Use monitoring software to detect and alert on suspicious behavior.
 Such software can help you catch the creation of back-door accounts, attempts to gain additional privileges or edit configuration files, and attempts to access sensitive personal information.

 - Review and revoke access.
 A job role change should initiate a review of access credentials.
 Similarly, if a privileged users leaves the organization, access rights should be revoked.
-Click below to learn more about Teramind.
+Get the latest fresh content to your inbox.